 Lindsey Wilson College participates in "federal student aid" programs which is synonymous with the term "Title IV."
-Title IV aid is acquired once a student fills out the Free Application for Federal Student Aid (FAFSA) form for every aid year and their final expected family contribution (EFC) is calculated to determine a student's eligibility.
-In order for students to receive Title IV aid, they must complete all verification requirements and make sure they have provided resolution to any conflicting information that the Office of Student Financial Services has requested.
+To receive Title IV aid a student fills out the Free Application for Federal Student Aid (FAFSA) form for every aid year and their final expected family contribution (EFC) is calculated to determine a student's eligibility.
+Students must complete all verification requirements and make sure they have provided resolution to any conflicting information that the Financial Aid Office has requested.
 Lindsey Wilson College has partnered with the Kentucky Higher Education Assistance Authority (KHEAA) to complete the verification process.